HenryDayHall/CORSIKA8/COLLABORATION_AGREEMENT.md

 additional scope that contributors should read and follow.

 All possible
-liability and licensing question are strictly handled by the adopted software license.
+liability and licensing question are only handled by the adopted software license.

 ## The software license of the CORSIKA project